happyDemon/ParsleyJS-LaraExtras/README.md

 #### data-parsley-disctinct

-The input's values should be unique (checkboxes, multiselects).
+The input's values should be unique (checkboxes, radios, select multiple).

+You can add the `data-parsley-multiple="mymultiplelink"` to the tags you want to include in the validation.

 *Laravel rule: [distinct](https://laravel.com/docs/5.2/validation#rule-distinct)*